 Richard A. Lovett is my professional name.
 Friends know me as Rick.
-I’ve done a lot of things in my life, but these days, I’m primarily a writer and running coach.
-The details are elsewhere on this site, but for now, I’ll cut to the chase:
+I’ve done a lot of things in my life, but these days, I’m primarily a writer and running coach:

 • Science writing.
-Over the years, I’ve written for Science, Nature, New Scientist, Scientific American, National Geographic News, Cosmos, and Popular Science.
-I’ve also written dozens of science articles for Analog Science Fiction & Fact.
-I’ve swept together 17 of my favorites into a book, Here Be There Dragons.
+Credits include Science, Nature, New Scientist, Scientific American, National Geographic News, Cosmos, and Analog Science Fiction & Fact.

 • Sports writing.
-I don’t write about the latest scores; I write about how to improve your own game–generally in distance running, although I’ve also written about bicycle touring and cross-country skiing.
-Recently, I write mostly for Peak Performance (in the UK), but in the past I’ve written for Running Times, Marathon & Beyond, and Competitor.
+I don’t write about the latest scores; I write about how to improve your game–generally in distance running, although I’ve also written about bicycle touring and cross-country skiing, including books about all three sports.
+I’ve also written for Running Times, Marathon & Beyond, Competitor, and Peak Performance.

 • Coaching.
-For a dozen years, I’ve coached Portland, Oregon’s, 250-member Team Red Lizard.
-Six times, I have also had the privilege of coaching women for the U.S. Olympic Team Marathon Trials—twice each in 2012, 2016, and now, 2020.
+For 15 years, I’ve coached Portland, Oregon’s, 250-member Team Red Lizard.
+Seven times, I’ve also had the privilege of coaching competitors in the U.S. Olympic Team Marathon Trials.